 LED projectors have a longer lifespan than most other DLP models.
-Laser models have an even longer lifespan, but they are not as common at home.
-An LED projector lasts for about 20,000 hours of use, while a traditional lamp model only lasts up to a max of 5,000 hours.
+Laser models have an even longer lifespan but are not as common at home.
+An LED projector lasts about 20,000 hours of use, while a traditional lamp model only lasts up to 5,000 hours.
 After 2,000-5,000 hours, you will need to purchase a projector lamp replacement and replace it.
 As a result, LED projectors generally have lower maintenance costs and maintenance frequency.
 If you’d like to see a model we recommend, read our AAXA Projector P300 review.

 DLP projectors feature higher light output than LED projectors, with at least 2,000 ANSI lumens.
 LED light projectors (like the one in our Optoma ML750 review) have an output of up to 2,000 ANSI lumens of light.
 However, if you are looking for a projector in a home theater with little ambient light, you will likely not need as bright of a projector.
-Think about the effect of ambient light like the effect of the sun on a flashlight.
-If the sun is extremely bright, you can’t distinguish between the two lights.
+Think about the effect of ambient light, like the effect of the sun on a flashlight.
+You can’t distinguish between the two lights if the sun is extremely bright.
 You should consider a laser projector if you need the highest light output.